mkraposhin/VnV/README.md

 # Verification and validation repository for QGD/Hybrid solvers

-The primary objective of the repository to gather and keep updated verification and validation problems showing strengths and weakneses of the aforementioned computational complexes.
+The primary objective of the repository is to gather and keep updated verification and validation problems showing strengths and weakneses of the aforementioned computational complexes.

 ## Available cases